coveo/stew/README_MULTIPLE_LIBRARIES.md

 in order to aggregate their dev requirements into the pydev environment.

 When you add or remove dev-dependencies, run `pull-dev-requirements` again.
-When you change the constraint of a dev-dependency, just run `poetry stew bump` or `poetry update` to lock the new version.
+When you change the constraint of a dev-dependency, just run `stew bump` or `poetry update` to lock the new version.

 # How to depend on a local python library